lassorfeasley/walking.lassor.com/README.md

 For now, you can export images and post them manually to Instagram.

+## Open Graph previews

+- Each public panorama/library page now exposes full OG + Twitter metadata.
+The first generated Instagram panel (1080x1080) is used for cards; if no panels exist, the app falls back to the processed image and finally to `public/og-default.png`.
+- If you update panels or notice the fallback image, open the panorama in `/library/[id]`, regenerate the panels, and publish to ensure a square preview exists.
+- **Local verification:** run `npm run dev`, open the route in your browser, or inspect the tags via `curl -L http://localhost:3000/panorama/<id> | rg 'og:'`.
+- **Social debugger tests:** Facebook/Twitter/LinkedIn cannot reach `localhost`.
+Use a Vercel preview/production deploy or tunnel your dev server (e.g., `npx ngrok http 3000` or `cloudflared tunnel --url http://localhost:3000`) before running the sharing debuggers.

 ## Future Enhancements

 - Database integration for metadata storage